wheresrhys/wheresrhys.github.io/_posts/2020-06-08-grey-wagtail.md

 When two amateur historians lean over the balustrade to peer into the chambers of the old water pump &mdash; a little too close to the nest for comfort &mdash; the adults let out a rapid series of urgent peeps, but this is nothing to the alarm call they reserve for when a grey-brown female sparrowhawk &mdash; the same one as this morning? &mdash; parachutes in to try its luck.
 "Swee-eee!" sound their tiny sirens, and the alarms continue while the hawk skulks in the foliage of a nearby birch tree.

 I do not see if the young one is safe.
 It would be a short life indeed.
 Its legs were still baby pink.

 The tiny dramas of life and death that take place around us.

 The sand martins all left at once.
 A stock dove flies in to drink nearby, but no-one feels like pretending things are back to normal.
 Five little grebes, in a drama that would hit the front page on a quieter news day, brawl over territory in the far corner of the pool.

-Hungry, I leave teh soap opera and head for home.
+Hungry, I leave the soap opera and head for home.
 I hear what sounds like a garden warbler from the usual bushes, but it's half past three and I haven't eaten lunch.

 I should have brought some crisps.